 Our 10K: FINISH Training Program is designed to further runners and walkers towards their fitness and running goals.
 It will include an education on different training techniques and tools in order to further enjoy running and improve performance.
-There are occasional clinics covering a wide range of topical issues on running, health, wellness and nutrition from the area’s leading experts.
 The workouts will last about an hour to an hour and a half as we increase mileage throughout the season.
-In addition to the workouts there are educational clinics and newsletters keeping you up to date, and expert coaching/mentoring to help inspire and motivate you on this training journey.
-The 10K: FINISH program is focused on participants that are looking to complete their first distance event, however it is open to all levels of runners or walkers who are able to complete 3 miles at the start of the program.
+The 10K: FINISH program is focused on participants that are looking to complete their first distance event, it is open to all levels of runners or walkers who are able to complete 3 miles at the start of the program.
 This program will conclude with the Fort 4 Fitness 10K on September 26, 2020.
 Due to the current situation, the training meeting schedule is subject to change at any time, and there is the possibility that this race could be postponed, cancelled, or transitioned into a virtual experience.

 What to expect at Weeknight Workouts:

 The focus of the weeknight workouts is to work on our speed and power when running.
 When you’re looking to finish your first distance race - building a speed workout into your training is important.
 You work different muscle groups (fast twitch vs. slow twitch muscles), build endurance in your legs and lungs, and it helps keep our workouts from getting stale.
 We’ll cover a variety of workouts such as Speed Repeats, Hill Repeats, Fartleks (Swedish for ‘speed play’), tempo runs, etc. We focus on pace and effort during these workouts.
 Below is an example workout: